calmm-js/partial.lenses.validation/README.md

 // { isNumber: 101, alsoNumber: 42 }
 ```

+In case the predicate throws an exception, the focus is rejected with the
+exception as the error value.

 ### <a id="logical"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#logical) [Logical](#logical)

 Logical connectives provide a simple means to combine rules to form more complex